Peanut Butter Protein Bars

 Storage

-These will last for about a week in the fridge.
+These will last for about a week or two in the fridge.
 I layer them with parchment paper or wax paper in an airtight container so they don’t stick to each other.
 Then you can just grab one in the morning, after your workout or just because you are hungry and enjoy!

 More Healthy Breakfast Recipes